 Regulators can impose significant monetary fines for violations of laws and regulations relating to privacy and data protection.
-For example, non-compliance with certain obligations under the EU GDPR and UK GDPR may result in monetary penalties of up to, the greater of, 4 per cent. of the Company's worldwide turnover in the preceding financial year, or €20 million (under EU GDPR) or £17.5 million (under UK GDPR) as applicable, whichever is higher.
-The EU GDPR and UK GDPR, and other changes in laws or regulations associated with the enhanced protection of personal data, mean that the size of potential fines related to data protection and our costs of providing products and services, could result in changes to our business practices, and could prevent us from offering certain services in jurisdictions in which we operate.
+For example, non-compliance with certain obligations under the GDPR may result in monetary penalties of up to, the greater of, 4 per cent of the Company's worldwide turnover in the preceding financial year, or €20 million (£17.5 million in the UK), whichever is higher.
+The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.
+The GDPR, and other changes in laws or regulations associated with the enhanced protection of personal data, mean that the size of potential fines related to data protection and our costs of providing products and services, could result in changes to our business practices, and could prevent us from offering certain services in jurisdictions in which we operate.
 Although we have implemented contracts, policies and procedures designed to ensure compliance with applicable laws and regulations, there can be no assurance that our employees, contractors, partners, service providers or agents will not violate such laws and regulations or our contracts, policies and procedures.
 Additionally, public perception and standards related to the privacy of personal data can shift rapidly, in ways that may affect our reputation, the regulators' approaches to enforcement of existing laws, or influence regulators to enact regulations and laws that may limit our ability to handle personal data or provide certain products and services.